Advanced Certificate in Collaborative Response to Family Violence

 Three, one-unit online electives including special topics, collaborative leadership and research.

 Three, one-unit online seminars: a field seminar, a dialogue seminar and a project seminar.

 *An additional two-unit field placement course is required for students not currently working in the field.

 Graduates of this certificate program will bring enhanced engagement and leadership skills to their work in family violence, or with other social issues, with unique expertise in collaborative enterprise.

 Applying to the Advanced Certificate in Collaborative Response to Family Violence is a two-step process.
 The first step is to submit an electronic application to Cal State Apply (The California State University application portal).

 The second step is to submit program-specific documents required for acceptance into the Advanced Certificate in Collaborative Response to Family Violence program.
-Deadline to apply for the fall 2017 start is May 31.
+Deadline to apply for the Spring 2018 start is December 1, 2017.

 - Bachelor's degree GPA 2.5